-Situations may arise, such as transferal to another dimension or a different universe that completely cut off the priest from his source of divine energy.
-In such situations, a priest may attempt to forge a connection to another source, assuming that there is a power with the same spheres of influence in his present location.
+Situations may arise, such as transferal to another dimension or a different universe that completely cut off the Shaman from his source of divine energy.
+In such situations, a Shaman may attempt to forge a connection to another source, assuming that there is a power with the same (or similar) spheres of influence in his present location.

-There are some ramifications for forging such a connection: Some of the spells that the priest would normally employ may be unavailable through the new divine channel, and all of the priest's spells may suffer an increased MFE cost, due to the strain of channeling from an alien source.
+There are some ramifications for forging such a connection: Some of the spells that the Shaman would normally employ may be unavailable through the new divine channel, and all of the Shaman's spells may suffer an increased MEA cost, due to the strain of channeling from an alien source.

-Furthermore, the new source of power may require some form of sacrifice, or may require that the priest perform some activity to prove his worth, before granting spells of a certain degree (or any spells at all).
+Furthermore, the new source of power may require some form of sacrifice, or may require that the Shaman perform some activity to prove his worth, before granting spells of a certain degree (or any spells at all).

 DM Notes: In the case of a sacrifice, it may be material, or it could be a personal sacrifice.
-The latter is often a test of worth, and the deity may entirely deprive the priest of spells until it is achieved.
+The latter is often a test of worth, and the deity may entirely deprive the Shaman of spells until it is achieved.
 Neither of these should be easy or unchallenging, and in the case of the latter, it should involve role-playing, not dice-rolling to complete.

-The nature of the test or sacrifice should remain in keeping with the nature of the deity (or entity) from whom the priest is attempting to power his spellcasting, and in the case of darker or more evil entities, may be extremely taxing.
+The nature of the test or sacrifice should remain in keeping with the nature of the source (or entity) from whom the Shaman is attempting to power his spellcasting, and in the case of darker or more evil entities, may be extremely taxing.

-Generally during a test of faith, the entity will deny either all spells, or any spells of 2^{nd} degree or higher to the priest, thus limiting his ability to overcome bad situations by the good graces of that entity, until he proves his worth of such assistance.
+Generally during a test of faith, the source will deny either all spells, or any spells of 2^{nd} degree or higher to the Shaman, thus limiting his ability to overcome bad situations by the good graces of that entity, until he proves his worth of such assistance.

-Even after passing any such qualifications to receive spells, the deity may still impose an increased MFE cost until they are satisfied with the priest's performance in their service.
-This cost may be anywhere from +50% MFE to +100% MFE per spell.
+Even after passing any such qualifications to receive spells, the source may still impose an increased MEA cost until they are satisfied with the priest's performance in their service.
+This cost may be anywhere from +50% MEA to +100% MEA per spell.

-Servant of the Gods: To anyone who also worships the deity that the priest serves, his effective Direct Influence rating is equal to his normal rating plus the total number of levels that he has in the Priest class.
-That is, a 5th level Priest with a Direct Influence rating of 13 would have an effective rating of 18 to any follower of his deity.
-When he reaches sixth level, this increases to 19, but if he takes a new level in another class, it does not stack with these bonuses.
+Spiritual Leadership: To anyone who also worships the same source that the Shaman serves, his effective Direct Influence rating is equal to his normal rating plus the total number of levels that he has in the Shaman class.
+That is, a 5th level Shaman with a Direct Influence rating of 13 would have an effective rating of 18 to any worshipper of his source.
+When he reaches sixth level, this increases to

+19, but if he takes a new level in another class, it does not stack with these bonuses.